Bluserena

 Distance 90 km – Just 17 kilometres from the city of Andria, Castel del Monte is Frederick II of Swabia’s 13th-century fortress, one of Puglia’s top tourist destinations.
 The imposing, impressive structure has an original octagonal shape that recurs throughout the structure, both in the courtyard and in various architectural elements, such as the eight towers.
 The shape and location correspond to the direction of the shadows during the solstice and equinox.
 The evocative decorative elements, such as the two crouching lions on either side of the entrance gate, are imbued with symbolism that combines elements of classical antiquity and Nordic and Islamic culture.

 Distance 50 km – The landscape of Matera embodies the contrast between the ancient and the modern, tradition and innovation.
 A UNESCO World Heritage Site since 1993, Matera is known worldwide as the city of the Sassi or the Underground City.
 Matera is not only the oldest inhabited nucleus in Basilicata and Southern Italy but is also among the world’s ten oldest inhabited cities, with settlements dating back some 10,000 years.
 The cave dwellings carved into the mountain were continuously inhabited from the Bronze Age until 1952, when a national law called for the forced eviction of approximately 15,000 residents.
-The particularity of the rocky landscape, combined with a sensibility to recover its cultural identity, gave a strong push for appreciation of the Sassi.
 In addition to lodging museums, they’re the setting for several national and international cultural events today, leading to Matera’s designation as the 2019 European Capital of Culture.

 PUGLIA’S BAROQUE CAPITAL

 Distance 100 km – Lecce lies in the heart of Salento between the Adriatic and Ionian Seas.
 It’s known for its Baroque splendour, evident in churches, palaces, and architectural details, which earned the city its nickname: “Florence of the South”.
 The rich, crumbly Lecce stone gives life to fine details, such as those that adorn the Basilica of Santa Croce and the Seminary building, or the magnificent Piazza del Duomo with the Cathedral of Maria Santissima Assunta.
-Touched by the Adriatic and Ionian Seas, Salento is lined with a jagged, rocky coast on one side and gentle, sandy expanses on the other, which meet in Santa Maria di Leuca.
-Southern Puglia is characterised by the beauty of the sea and the varied coastal scenery, from the most built up to the wildest.
-Like few others, it’s a place that has been able to maintain and hand down its history and cultural identity.
-From the rural landscapes to the marinas of Melendugno, Santa Cesarea Terme, Otranto, Porto Cesareo, Porto Selvaggio, and Gallipoli, the area’s panoramas are enriched by dry stone walls, olive trees, and ancient dolmens (farmhouses-turned-accommodations).
-The historic centres are characterised by the magnificent Lecce Baroque, with buildings of the typical pinkish-yellow colour.
-Events bring the streets to life every year, such as the Notte della Taranta, which celebrates the musical tradition, blending ancient Salento Pizzica rhythms with modern influences.
+The Salento, nestled between the Adriatic and Ionian Seas, offers rocky, rugged coastlines on one side and vast sandy stretches on the other, converging in the enchanting Santa Maria di Leuca.
+The landscape is dotted with dry stone walls, olive trees, dolmens, and ancient farmhouses, each corner whispering tales of the past.
+Every year, events such as the Notte della Taranta celebrate the region’s musical heritage, blending the rhythms of the Salento pizzica with modern influences, creating an unforgettable fusion of tradition and contemporary energy.

 THE WHITE CITY